Psykoral/modal-carousel/CONTRIBUTING.md

     - Set the options for this script:
 	    - Name: Update
 	    - Script name: Browse to the update.sh file
-	    - Working Directory: Browse to the grunt-starter-kit dir (where the package.json lives)
+	    - Working Directory: Browse to the modal-carousel dir (where the package.json lives)
 	    - Click "OK" to save the configuration.
 4. Run the Update config!
 You should see a Green Arrow next to the Configurations box in the InteliJ tools menu.